mjordan/islandora_onthisday/README.md

 ## Usage

 Enable this module as you would any other, and configure it at `admin/islandora/tools/onthisday`.
-Once you do this, you should be able to see at `/onthisday` objects indexed in Solr that have date information containing the current month and day; the year component of the date will be displayed at the end of each object's title.
+Once you do this, visiting `/onthisday` will display a list of objects indexed in Solr that have date information containing the current month and day; the year component of the date will be displayed at the end of each object's title.

-This module also provides a block titled "Islandora On This Day" that will show one randomly selected object that has the current month/day.
+This module also provides an "Islandora On This Day" block that will show one randomly selected object that has the current month/day.
 The block will not appear if there are no matching objects.

 ## Testing your gallery

-You can test your gallery by appending a test month and day to the end of /onthisday.
-For example, /onthisday/12-31 will show all objects with dates ending in 12-31 (2000-12-31, 2003-12-31, etc).
+You can test your gallery by appending a test month and day to the end of `/onthisday`.
+For example, `/onthisday/12-31i` will show all objects with dates ending in 12-31 (1945-12-31, 2003-12-31, etc).
 For this to work, you need to check the "Enable adding test dates in URL" setting in the module's admin options.
 Make sure this option is turned off in production.
+Also note that this feature only works while caching of "on this day" items is turned off.

 ## Maintainer